jasnquyen/education-finder/meta/ATTRIBUTION.md

 # Assets

+I didn't have to use any attributions, only pictures generated are from my Google Maps API.

 Modify this file to satisfy a submission requirement related to providing proper attribution for all assets (e.g., art, sound, music, etc.) that you include in your project, especially assets that you did not personally